 While the repetitive gameplay may bore you to death, it’s those cutesy collectible 8-bit Star Wars characters and gorgeous pixel-art cutscenes that may entice people into playing it until all goodies are unlocked.
 Except for the stunning 8-bit visuals, there’s nothing much to say.
 And if you are looking for something more addicting, I suggest you play Cookie Cutter.

 Pocket Harvest is a farm simulation game with cutesy 8-bit graphics.
 If you like Farmville, then you might want to play this game.
-You can plant crops in the fields, construct tourist attractions, expand land, attract customers and earn virtual cash.
-Cute 8-bit workers will assist you in planting seeds, digging up radishes and carrots.
-Tourists will visit your farm, buy farm produce and roam around your beautifully decorated fields.
+You can plant crops in the fields, construct tourist attractions, expand land, attract customers, and earn virtual cash.
+Cute 8-bit workers will assist you in planting seeds and digging up radishes and carrots.
+Tourists will visit your farm, buy farm produce, and roam around your beautifully decorated fields.

 The game tries every bit to do justice to the farm simulation genre.
-Crops depend on seasons and you may not be able to plant certain seeds all year around.
+Crops depend on seasons, and you may not be able to plant certain seeds all year round.
 There are plenty of buildings and tools to unlock and missions to complete.
 Pocket Harvest is fun to play and a great alternative to Farmville.

 The marvelous 8-bit visuals are trademark Nimblebit, something which you have seen in every pixilated game.
 If you have enjoyed Snake, then trust me, you will enjoy the RPG version on your Android phone.

 “Pocket Gauntlet” best describes Heroes of Loot’s slick gameplay.
 This arcade dungeon crawler is packed with randomly created dungeons and quests.
-Players have four classes to choose from—Wizard, Elf, Valkyrie and Warrior.
-After choosing a character class, a player can venture deep into a randomized dungeon full of pixilated Cyclops, Minotaur, evil skulls and host of monsters.
+Players have four classes to choose from—Wizard, Elf, Valkyrie, and Warrior.
+After choosing a character class, a player can venture deep into a randomized dungeon full of pixilated Cyclops, Minotaur, evil skulls, and a host of monsters.
 On his journey, the player will be able to collect loot and secret items.
 The random dungeons are huge for a mobile game and allow RPGers to explore and hunt for enemies/loot.

-Game visuals look more polished than any 80s RPG game.
+Game visuals look more polished than any ’80s RPG game.
 The pixel art heroes are just too adorable, so are those monsters.
-But don’t these 8-bit cutesy characters fool you.
+But don’t let these 8-bit cutesy characters fool you.
 This is a fast-paced hack-and-slash dungeon crawler sprinkled with strategy.
-Each character has its own unique skills and those combat moves are worth a gander.
+Each character has its own unique skills, and those combat moves are worth a gander.
 Heroes of Loot is a good game for anybody who misses playing 8-bit role-playing games on his/her consoles.

-Another rogue-like dungeon crawler, Legends of Yore faithfully reproduces good old 80s RPGs, but with some changes to gameplay.
-You get to choose one character class from 3 classes—Warrior, Archer and Mage.
+Another rogue-like dungeon crawler, Legends of Yore faithfully reproduces good old '80s RPGs, but with some changes to gameplay.
+You get to choose one character class from three classes—Warrior, Archer, and Mage.
 The levels are randomly generated, and offer plenty of challenges and secrets.
 Of course it isn’t closer to a hardcore dungeon crawler, and may appeal to casual RPG players, but it is brilliantly designed.